botingw/rulebook-ai/README.md

 ### Start Coding with AI Assistants

-Once rules are installed, use your AI coding assistants (Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, etc.) in your target project.
+Once rules are installed, use your AI coding assistants (Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, Kilo Code, RooCode, Warp, etc.) in your target project.

 **Initial Prompt Suggestion (for setting up memory in a new project):**
 > Using the project's custom rules, initialize the Memory Bank files (docs/, tasks/) based on the project's current state or initial requirements.
 Follow the structure and instructions defined in the rules for documenting project context.